 Immediately, start learning how to change your lifestyle.
 You may not want to do it all at once, but change is necessary.
 Going on a diet will not succeed and diets are not sustainable in the long run of life.
 Most people give up too early and return to their former bad habits.
 Good nutrition is necessary to maintain good health.
 The assistance of dietitians trained about diabetes is essential.

-If you are diagnosed late, then insulin may be needed, otherwise consider medications as only a temporary relief until you build up your stamina from regular exercise and then attempt to get off medications (with the doctor’s permission) and control your diabetes with exercise and nutrition.
+If you are diagnosed late, then insulin may be needed, otherwise, consider medications as an only temporary relief until you build up your stamina from regular exercise and then attempt to get off medications (with the doctor’s permission) and control your diabetes with exercise and nutrition.
 If this is not possible, then work to increase nutrition while reducing your intake of carbohydrates to help to make your oral medications or insulin more capable of handling your food intake and possibly reduce the strain on your pancreas.

 Learn to do things on a regular basis and get at least eight hours of restful sleep.
 And remember you are not alone.